hupili/engg4030/src/t7-pca/index.md

 You can use the same method to deal with [2013-2014 records](http://www.legco.gov.hk/general/english/counmtg/yr12-16/mtg_1314.htm).
 We have collected all records from **20121017** to **20140219**.

-## Outcome
+## Outcome of This Tutorial

-   * Have a feel of how a practical problem is tackled: web scraping, data conversion, data cleaning, data transformation, data mining, visualization, ...
+   * Have a feel of how a practical problem is tackled.
-   We emphasize the mining part but it's worth to know the whole story.
+   We emphasize the mining part in this course but it's worth to know the whole story.
+      * web scraping,
+      * data conversion,
+      * data cleaning,
+      * data transformation,
+      * data mining,
+      * visualization,
+      * ...
    * Be able to manipulate and decompose matrix in Python.
    Matrix decomposition is the fundamental routine of many advanced spectral embedding techniques.
    * Have a clear idea of how to use the decomposed sub-matrices in PCA.